rfrezino/hexagonal-py/README.md

-# Hexagonal Sanity Check
+# Hexagonal Coherence Check

 This project checks if the dependency flow between the layers of the Hexagonal architecture defined for this project was respected.

 ### How to install

-It can be easily installed via pip: `pip install hexagonal-sanity-check`
+It can be easily installed via pip: `pip install hexagonal-py`

 ### How to configure your project